SteveAmor/website-main/README.md

 ## Updating the code

 You can edit the code using any text-editor.
-However, there are syntax-aware editors which make writing and updating Lisp (and Clojure) a joy.
+However, there are syntax-aware editors which make writing and updating Clojure (and Lisp) a joy.

 The site was originally developed in Emacs using clojure-mode and cider.
 Clojure for the Brave is a good reference to get started: